-Bidvest Wits will play host to Pamplemousses in the first leg of the 2018 Caf Champions League preliminary rounds at the Bidvest Stadium on Saturday evening.
+Bidvest Wits defeated a relatively unknown Mauritian outfit Pamplemousses 2-0 in a Caf Champions League preliminary round first-leg tie at the Bidvest Stadium on Saturday evening.